asimonv/realify/README.md

 - You can pause and play right from the MiniPlayer!
 - When you finish playing the list, it will pause and will set the first song as the current one.
 - I made an icon 🟦
+- Status bar changes style depending if the Player is opened or not.

 Misc Notes: